-The British banking sector is taking a stand against cyber-crime by preventing customers from making cash transfers to crypto exchanges.
+The British banking sector has taken steps to combat fraud within the crypto sector by preventing customers from making fiat money transfers to cryptocurrency exchanges.

-The FCA recently reported that UK consumers had lost more than £60 million due to social media investment scams in the past year.
+The financial watchdog (FCA) reported that UK consumers had lost more than £60 million due to social media investment scams since 2019.

-Banks claim that trading platforms such as Binance, Kraken, Kucoin and Coinbase do not perform adequate security checks to prevent criminals from using said platforms to launder money.
+Trading platforms such as Binance, Kraken, Kucoin, and Coinbase do not perform adequate security checks to prevent criminals from using them to launder money, according to banks.

-Kraken and Binance have refuted the claims made by UK banks, saying that they take the responsibility of protecting users from fraud very seriously.
+Kraken and Binance denied the claims and said that they take money laundering and the responsibility of protecting users from fraud very seriously.

-The number of UK banks banning their customers from buying cryptocurrencies is increasing, with the likes of Barclays, Monzo and TSB being the latest to take a stand.
+The number of UK banks banning customers from interaction with cryptocurrency exchanges has increased, with the likes of Barclays, TSB, The Co-operative Bank and Santander completely blocking transfers to all exchanges.

-I transferred funds from my personal Barclays account to Kraken and had no problems, my account was funded successfully, and I was able to withdraw back to my account without any issues.
-Halifax, on the other hand, blocked me from moving money to Coinbase and Binance, so did Natwest.
+I tested this by using my Coinbase, Binance, and Kraken accounts.
+I transferred funds from my personal Barclays account to Kraken, and it was successful, my account was funded and I was able to withdraw back to my account without issue.
+However, Halifax and Natwest blocked me from transferring money to Coinbase and Binance instantly.

-Let’s take a look at some of the UK banks preventing customers from buying, selling or even receiving cryptocurrencies from crypto biggies Kraken, Binance and Coinbase.
+Let’s take a look at some of the UK banks that are preventing customers from engaging in any activities related to cryptocurrencies which include popular exchanges such as Kraken, Binance, and Coinbase.

 UK Banks: